10 Best Insoles for Plantar Fasciitis Tested & Reviewed

 In our FAQ's you'll find a lot of good information about how to prevent and treat plantar fasciitis.
-One of the best ways is to give your arches the proper level of support.
+One of the best ways is to give your arches the proper level of arch support.
 The plantar fascia is a band of tissue that runs from your toes to your heel bone and one of the main reasons people get plantar fasciitis is from not being supported.

 A good pair of plantar fasciitis insoles will conform to the shape of your foot to give you the appropriate level of support.
 This can be a tricky thing for us to choose for you, since the shape of everybody's foot is different and we don't know where you stand, pun fully intended.

 They can do an assessment of your foot, stride, and biomechanics (the way you move when you walk and run) and then you can take this information and choose the plantar fasciitis insoles that are right for you.
 Keep in mind that every foot is different, so you will have to remember to keep your own needs and preferences at the forefront.

 If you're unsure of whether your arches are high, low, or normal, we recommend visiting your local running shoe store or podiatrist (foot doctor).